glitch-game-club/glitch-game-club/CONTRIBUTING.md

 However, we also want our web presense to be as inspirational as the contents of the club.
 So we are looking for a Web Designer to create a base page, a blogging template and a session documentation template.
 Could this be you?
 See [this issue for details of the challenge](https://github.com/mickfuzz/mozilla_html5_game_clubs/issues/4).

+### Writing and collaborating on Drama based games and scenarios to support club activities

+Game Making clubs are about more than just making game assets and coding.
+We promote the creation of a community of play to unlock our creative potential.
+This project started in partnership with the Manchester Met Drama teaching department.
+We have an area of this resource dedicated to drama games and role plays to build club rapport and bring real life issues to life.
+[Please contribute here](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki/Teaching-and-Learning-Tips-for-Game-Making-Clubs).

 ## How to submit changes

 Most of the material for this project [is in our wiki](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki) which you should be able to edit if you have a github account.
 If you are not sure how to use git then please email me on mick@flossmanuals.net